Treatments for Colon Cancer Your Options in Treating Colon Tumor

 Both treatments are used for very early stage colon tumor.
 There is no need to make an incision in the abdomen.
-A tube is inserted through the rectum into the bowel and the cancer is then removed.
+A tube is inserted through the rectum into the bowel and the cancerous cells are then removed.

-The difference between the two treatments is: local excision is for tumors located in the bowel wall while polypectomy is for tumors found in polyps.
+The difference between the two treatments is: local excision is for tumors located in the bowel wall while polypectomy is for tumors found inside precancerous polyps.

 This is recommended for treating larger tumors and is prescribed for 80-90% of bowel cancer cases.